acceptableEngineering/Z-CAM-C1-Unofficial-Docs/README.md

 ```

 ### On-Screen Menu
-We haven't figured out how to navigate the on-screen menu on the version of the C1 without the build-in display, but I found that you can do the following to launch it:
+We haven't figured out how to navigate the on-screen menu on the version of the C1 without the built-in display, but I found that you can do the following to launch it:
 - Unplug power
 - Plug power back in
 - Press and release the Power button